 "6.
 Order 21, Civil Procedure Code deals generally with the execution of decree and orders.
 That order is divided into several topics, each topic containing a number of rules.
 The first four topics cover rules 1 to 25 and the fifth topic, namely, stay of execution comprises 4 rules, namely, Rules 26 to 29.

-Rules 26 to 28 deal with the powers and duties of a Court to which a decree has been sent for execution.
-Under Rule 26, that Court can stay the execution of the decree transferred to it for execution for a reasonable time to enable the judgmentdebtor to apply to the Court by which the decree was passed or to any Court having appellate jurisdiction over the former for an order to stay execution or for any other order relating to the decree or execution which might have been made by the Court of first instance or the appellate Court.
-Rule 26 the transferee Court has a limited power to stay execution before it.
+A perusal of these rules will show that the first three rules i.e. Rules 26 to 28 deal with the powers and duties of a Court to which a decree has been sent for execution.
+Under Rule 26, that Court can stay the execution of the decree transferred to it for execution for a reasonable time to enable the judgment-debtor to apply to the Court by which the decree was passed or to any Court having appellate jurisdiction over the former for an order to stay execution or for any other order relating to the decree or execution which might have been made by the Court of first instance or the appellate Court.
+It will be seen, therefore, that under Rule 26 the transferee Court has a limited power to stay execution before it.
 Moreover, under sub rule (2) if any property is seized by it in the course of execution, it may even order the restitution of the property pending the result of the application made by the judgment-debtor to the Court of the first instance or to the appellate Court.

-Rule 27 says that any such restitution made under sub-rule (2) of Rule 26 will not prevent the property of the judgment-debtor from being retaken in execution of the decree sent for execution
+Rule 27 says that any such restitution made under subrule (2) of Rule 26 will not prevent the property of the judgment-debtor from being retaken in execution of the decree sent for execution

 Rule 28 provides that any order of the Court by which the decree was passed, in relation to the execution of such decree, shall be binding upon the Court to which the decree was sent for execution.

-Rule 29 is as follows:
+And then we have Rule 29 which deals with a different situation.
+The rule is as follows: